AvePoint/cloud-api/docs/docs/services-and-features/enpower/environments.md

 | hasSecurityGroup | Indicates whether this environment has any security groups. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |
 | hasEnPowerPolicy | Indicates whether this environment has EnPower policy assigned. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |
-securityGroupId | The unique identifier of the security group in this environment. | string securityGroup | The security group information | string securityGroupType | The type of security group in this environment. | object numberOfSecurityGroupOwners | The number of security group owners. | integer numberOfSecurityGroupUsers | The number of users in the security group. | integer
+securityGroupId | The unique identifier of the security group in this environment. | string securityGroup | The security group information.
+For the detailed security group properties, refer to [Security Group Details](#security-group-details). | object securityGroupType | The type of security group in this environment. | object numberOfSecurityGroupOwners | The number of security group owners. | integer numberOfSecurityGroupUsers | The number of users in the security group. | integer